 26. Funkis house shelf by Ferm Living

-How about some interrupter design as a gift?
-Might work, especially as this is shaped like a house.
+How about some interior design as a gift?
+But you will need to love someone a lot as this isn’t cheap.
+But it is a shelf shaped like a house.

-Again, not the cheapest gift here, but if it works for you, £179 is the price.
+As I said, not the cheapest gift here, but if it works for you, £151 is the price.

 28. London vs New York Skyline chess set